nebo56/3-prime-fragment-sequencing/README.txt

  - count number of reads with uniq random barcode for each position (un-uniq reads are part of the PCR artifacts)
  - select reads which are mapped on the same strand only (anti sense reads are part of background noise)
 4. normalising and filtering (R scripts)
- - use 10 and 30 nucleotide binning
+ - binning with 10 and 30 nucleotide resolution
  - normalise counts with the number of all reads per sample
- - remove the background noise by filtering each TPI-mutant sample with TPI wild type (TPI-WT)
+ - remove the background noise from TPI-mutants by substracion of TPI wild type (TPI-WT)

 Scripts description: